-The capital barriers to entry situation for potential Mendocino equity applicants is greatly exacerbated, especially for cultivators and small business operators, by the collapse of wholesale cannabis prices on the West Coast of the United States since about 2010.
+The capital barriers to entry situation for potential Mendocino equity applicants is greatly exacerbated, especially for cultivators and small business operators, by the collapse of wholesale cannabis prices on the west coast of the United States since about 2009.
 This phenomenon is relatively independent of market fluctuations due to local regulatory volatility; and also independent from the very recent emergence of state-legal cannabis markets.
 It is, however, directly related to the ebb and flow of cannabis criminalization in the State.

-The paradox of cannabis legalization in California is that it is at least 10 years too late for the vast majority of small businesses and communitarian individuals historically involved in cannabis markets, because they have been going broke during that time period; and that the larger, profit-motivated commercial enterprises much more likely to have been associated with organized crime and environmentally impactful business practices over the last 10 years are in a much better position to capitalize on transition to the legal market.
+The paradox of cannabis legalization in California is that now that legalization is within reach, price drops over the last10 years means it is too late for the vast majority of small businesses and communitarian individuals historically involved in cannabis markets, because they have not accumulated capital during that time period while the larger, profit-motivated commercial enterprises that were more likely to have been associated with organized crime and environmentally impactful business practices are in a much better position to capitalize on transition to the legal market.

-The following section reviews how the enforcement of cannabis criminalization structurally creates boom and bust cycles we are accustomed to seeing with unsustainable resource extraction economies; and that the onset of the bust before any opportunity to transition to a regulated, sustainable future confounds Mendocino's efforts to create conditions for sustainable economic development in the context of rural poverty.
+The following section reviews how the enforcement of cannabis criminalization structurally creates boom and bust cycles that we are accustomed to seeing with unsustainable resource extraction economies; and that the onset of the bust before any opportunity to transition to a regulated, sustainable future confounds Mendocino's efforts to create conditions for sustainable economic development in the context of rural poverty.